 Continue to ignore your tax problems, and the IRS or state tax agency can begin what’s called forced collection procedures.
 This includes actions like garnishing your wages or seizing your property.
 These are extreme measures, but they’re legal.

 Fortunately, you don’t have to deal with your tax problems on your own.
 In fact, that’s usually not advisable.
 That’s because enlisting the help of professional tax attorneys, CPAs and Enrolled Agents, individuals who have experience in the type of tax matter you’re involved in, can work to your benefit.How can tax attorneys, CPAs and Enrolled Agents help?

 They can review your case and help you prepare for your audit.
 They can represent you if it’s determined that appealing the tax is the right way to proceed.
 Yes, you have a right to appeal.
 They can negotiate your tax problems with the IRS or state tax authority to possibly reduce the amount that you owe; that’s called an Offer in Compromise.
 They can help you work out an affordable installment plan to repay your tax debt, provided you are eligible.
 They can request that your penalties be abated, which basically means you are no longer required to pay them.
 They can even help you file your back tax returns.
 Tax professionals can do all of this and more.

 Enrolled Agent Mike Habib has a total of 20 years of experience dealing with all types of personal and business financial & tax problems.
 As an enrolled agent, Mr. Habib is federally licensed to practice in all 50 states.
 He can help with your tax problems.
 All you need to do is ask.
-Visit www.MyIRSTaxRelief.com or call us at 877-788-2937 and schedule your free consultation today.
+Visit www.MyIRSTaxRelief.com or call us at 877-788-2937 and schedule your free initial consultation today.